-- S.01 Sound local government administration, governance and financial management are provided. - S.02 Council displays leadership, community engagement and collaboration with others. - \$.03 Council provides equitable services, consistent with available resources and priorities to meet the Shire's identified needs and preferences. - S.04 Council's workforce and workplace match contemporary and emerging organisational needs and requirements. - S.05 Attractive and vibrant town centres, local centres and community meeting places are provided. - S.06 Established population centres are revitalised and people have pride in the community in which they live. - S.07 Provide accessible and usable recreational facilities and services meet the needs of the community. - S.08 Civil infrastructure is secured, maintained and used to optimum benefit. - S.09 Council's buildings, parks and open space assets are maintained to a standard fit for their contemporary purpose. - S.10 Maintain and enhance a safe, efficient and effective local road network. - S.11 Facilitate the sharing of information and ideas through remote communications. - S.12 Provision of safe and efficient networks to ensure connectivity between population centres. - S.13 Provide communities with quality potable water supply, effective drainage and sewerage systems. - S.14 Increase the number of people working and cycling, particularly for journeys within the community. - S.15 Promote the effective integration of waste management and recycling services.
+B.05 Assist business to integrate with the community and natural environment.
+B.06 Plan for and promote private and commercial business and residential, industrial and commercial development.
+B.07 Promote a competitive, dynamic and progressive business environment that improves market value.
+B.08 Promote the Shire as a destination for visitors.
+B.09 Generate economic benefits to the Shire by increasing visitation from domestic, regional, national and international market sectors.
+Destination 5: Supporting the community with sustainable services & infrastructure Objective Strategies: The provision of community- S.01 Sound local government administration, governance and financial management are provided. focused services and the S.02 Council displays leadership, community engagement and collaboration with others. maintenance, enhancement and upgrade of infrastructure.
+S.03 Council provides equitable services, consistent with available resources and priorities to meet the Shire's identified needs and preferences. initiasitociore.
+S.04 Council's workforce and workplace match contemporary and emerging organisational needs and requirements.
+S.05 Attractive and vibrant town centres, local centres and community meeting places are provided.
+S.06 Established population centres are revitalised and people have pride in the community in which they live.
+S.07 Provide accessible and usable recreational facilities and services meet the needs of the community.
+S.08 Civil infrastructure is secured, maintained and used to optimum benefit.
+S.09 Council's buildings, parks and open space assets are maintained to a standard fit for their contemporary purpose.
+S.10 Maintain and enhance a safe, efficient and effective local road network.
+S.11 Facilitate the sharing of information and ideas through remote communications.
+S.12 Provision of safe and efficient networks to ensure connectivity between population centres.
+S.13 Provide communities with quality potable water supply, effective drainage and sewerage systems.
+S.14 Increase the number of people working and cycling, particularly for journeys within the community.
+S.15 Promote the effective integration of waste management and recycling services.